tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/borrowing.md

 Collateral is any asset which a borrower must provide to take out a loan, acting as a security for the debt.

-Tenet Stablecoin Protocol supports Liquid Staking Derivatives of Tenet validators as collateral in its CLIPs.
+Currently, Tenet Stablecoin Protocol supports Liquid Staking Derivatives of Tenet validators as collateral in its CLIPs.
+Tenet Stablecoin Protocol plans to add additional yield bearing assets in the future.

 ### Which assets are accepted as collateral by Tenet Stablecoin Protocol ?

-Currently, Tenet Stablecoin Protocol accepts the following assets:

-1. twstETH
-2. tcbETH
-3. tankrBNB
+On launch, Tenet Stablecoin Protocol will accept a numebr of different LSDs that have been restaked to Tenet validators.

 ### **How can the protocol offer interest-free borrowing?**